Cost Update

 What Affects the Cost?

 The Charlotte labor market is also tight right now.
-With the ongoing growth in areas like Ballantyne and the University City corridor, skilled trades like electricians and plumbers are in high demand.
-You aren't just paying for materials; you're paying for the time of a pro who likely has a three-month backlog.
+With the ongoing residential growth in areas like Huntersville and Belmont, skilled trades like electricians and plumbers are in high demand.
+You aren't just paying for materials.
+You are paying for the limited time of a pro who could be working on a million-dollar new build.

 How Much Does Basement Finishing Cost in Charlotte?